gkinsman/Typescriptr/README.md

 ## Nullable Value Types

-Nullable value types are rendered to optional properties in TypeScript:
+Nullable value types are rendered to properties with a null union in TypeScript:

 ```csharp
 class TypeWithNullable